va3y/ng-raffle/README.md

 ## Features

-* Ui Kit is encapsulated into its own lib
-* As a project is simple, no ready-made kit was used.
-The styles are done with TailwindCSS
 * The db is hosted by planetscale, connection in dev is done via secrets
 * The simple backend is done by serverless functions on Vercel
 * NgRx is used for state management, including @ngrx/data extension